wsydney76/craft-contentoverview/docs/dev/module.md

 ```
 ├─ modules
 │  ├─ contentoverview
-│  │  ├─ filters
-│  │  │  └─ MyCustomFilter.php
-│  │  │  └─ ... more classes ...
 │  │  ├─ models
 │  │  │  └─ MySection.php
+│  │  │  └─ MyFilter.php
+│  │  │  └─ MyAction.php
 │  │  │  └─ ... more classes ...
 │  │  ├─ services
 │  │  │  └─ MyServices.php
-│  └─ ContentOverviewModule.php
+│  │  ├─ Module.php
 ```

-* filters: The directory that contains your custom filter classes.
 * models: The directory that contains your custom model classes.
-* ContentOverviewModule.php: The main module class where you can place your event listeners.
+* Module.php: The main module class where you can place your event listeners.

 ## Custom classes